OperationSpark/first-website/README.md

 </html>
 ````

 At least for now, every HTML page contains the DOCTYPE, html, head and body tags.
-The `<!DOCTYPE HTML>` tag tells the browser you want to render the document using the most recent version of HTLM.
+The `<!DOCTYPE HTML>` tag tells the browser you want to render the document using the most recent version of HTML.
 The opening and closing tags of `<html></html>` wrap our html page, but are in fact somewhat redundant.

-The next two tag sets make up the two sections of any wellformed HTML page: The `<head></head>` tag represents meta-data for a webpage, that is, information about the webpage used by the browser, providing extra information about the webpage, but is not content.
-This is similar to the information on the outside of a postal evelop - the to and from address, the stamp, the processing stamp from the post office - information important to the delivery of the letter, but _nothing_ to do with the _content_ of the letter.
+The next two tag sets make up the two sections of any well formed HTML page: The `<head></head>` tag represents metadata for a webpage, that is, information about the web page used by the browser, providing extra information about the webpage, but is not content.
+This is similar to the information on the outside of a postal envelope - the to and from address, the stamp, the processing stamp from the post office - information important to the delivery of the letter, but _nothing_ to do with the _content_ of the letter.

 Finally, every page has a `<body></body>` tag, and it is between the body tag that all visible content will be placed.
-That's right, all content you want to show to the user will be children of the `<body>`, so pay careful attention to ensure that when your adding navigation, paragraphs and images tags, you're doing so within the `<body>` tag.
+That's right, all content you want to show to the user will be children of the `<body>`, so pay careful attention to ensure that when you're adding navigation, paragraphs and images tags, you're doing so within the `<body>` tag.

 Ok then, we made the structure of the site so now we need some content!
 Give your site a title.